bowcai/deep_typhoon/README.md

 ## Improvements
 This repo is forked from [melissa135/deep_typhoon](https://github.com/melissa135/deep_typhoon) and makes several improvements (so far):
-* [Upgrade to Python3 and fix indentation issues with spaces and tabs ](https://github.com/BeVWin/deep_typhoon/commit/c170dd744d6e4890bfea46aaa8d98739e6a6ff26)
+* [Upgrade to Python3 and fix indentation issues of spaces and tabs.
+](https://github.com/BeVWin/deep_typhoon/commit/c170dd744d6e4890bfea46aaa8d98739e6a6ff26)
 * [Use multi-threads to speed up the download of image and will retry when connections timeout.
 ](https://github.com/BeVWin/deep_typhoon/commit/27995fa09530f248b95e7fd35530db3f87a6ccc8)
-* [Use CUDA to speed up the training ](https://github.com/BeVWin/deep_typhoon/commit/a566250e0651316726a5e65833335ea520c155a5)
+* [Use CUDA to speed up the training.
+](https://github.com/BeVWin/deep_typhoon/commit/a566250e0651316726a5e65833335ea520c155a5)

 ## Requirements